zorgiepoo/Bit-Slicer/ReadMe.md

 Unfortunately, unless you have purchased a Developer ID from Apple, this could prove to be challenging.
 Theoretically, it should be possible to sign the code using a self-signed certificate.
 However, I have not been able to get this work, which is a shame because I would really like to set up using a self-signed certificate for debug builds.

-If you are interested in setting up a self-signed certificate, you may want to check out this [llvm document on code-signing](https://llvm.org/svn/llvm-project/lldb/trunk/docs/code-signing.txt).
+If you are interested in setting up a self-signed certificate, you may want to check out this [lldb document on code-signing](https://llvm.org/svn/llvm-project/lldb/trunk/docs/code-signing.txt).
 If you are able to figure it out, I'd appreciate if you let me know how to do it.

 Versions prior to 1.6 are not code-signed, and consequently, the user is required to authorize the application to run as the superuser.